It wasn’t always this way….

 The house that recovery built didn’t come because I had nowhere else to live!
 My parents had two connected houses, heck, I had it all!
 They were on four acres with two horses and a loving backbone to it all.
 But, for my recovery, my wife’s sanity, and my own peace of mind we both decided that if I could overcome so much in my life that the next stepping stone to a NEAR perfect marriage and home life was to achieve homeownership myself.
 And I know, I know for a fact, that I couldn’t have done it unless I stayed clean throughout all the misery the first years of recovery put me through.
 And yes!
 I may have had a hell of a bad past, but if anything I know is true it’s that if you stay clean and do the right thing, ANYTHING IS POSSIBLE!
 That’s why the saying goes, “Recovery Is Possible!” and “Stick with it” or “The Promises Will Come!”
 And you know what?
 They are all true!

 Today, I am alive and well.
 I don’t use intravenous drugs anymore.
 I will have six years clean and sober on Christmas of this year.
 I will have one year married to an amazing young lady on December 18th of this year.
 And I will be hosting Christmas, on the day, in the house that recovery built!
 Why?
 How?
-Because, like I said, “Recovery is possible if you stay clean and do the right thing!”
+Because, as I said, “Recovery is possible if you stay clean and do the right thing!”
 So you know what?
 It doesn’t just apply to drugs either… Heck get out there and build your own life lasting memories!
-I know that I am, one day at a time, because God is good and recovery is something I strive for bettering every day.
+I know that I am, one day at a time because God is good and recovery is something I strive for bettering every day.
 Recovery is good, and it’s only getting better.
 Thank the Lord for another day clean and I hope you are inspired to be that next miracle as I keep living the dream every day, helping thousands in their recovery with Substance For You, too.
 That’s what it’s about right?
 Helping ourselves so we can help others!
 Go get em’ Tiger!
 I believe in you!